insure logo

 After comparing quotes, you can submit an application to the insurer of your choice.

-“Once approved, your policy is often issued within a few days and will be put into effect upon the insurance company receiving your first payment,” says Jake Irving, owner of Willamette Life Insurance in Beaverton, Oregon.
+“Once approved, your policy is often issued within a few days and will be put into effect upon the insurance company receiving your first payment,” says Jake Irving, owner of Willamette Life Insurance.

 Premium costs vary based on many factors, including age, health and gender.
-Unlike other types of insurance, life insurance doesn’t consider your ZIP code when setting premiums.
+Unlike other types of insurance, life insurance companies don’t consider your ZIP code when setting premiums.

 Gather at least a few quotes from different life insurers so that you can make an apples-to-apples comparison.

-To help narrow down the right policy, company, and price for you, Friedlander advises following these criteria:
+To help narrow down the right policy and company for you, Friedlander advises following these criteria:

 • Product: Choose a company that offers the policy and features that meet your needs.